Review the information below on policies and processes related to sexual misconduct.

 In cases of sexual assault, stalking, and dating and domestic violence, Northwestern will inform the complainant of any disciplinary sanctions imposed on the respondent.
 In other sexual harassment and sexual misconduct cases, Northwestern will inform the complainant of sanctions on the respondent that relate directly to the complainant, such as a no-contact order, a removal from a shared residence hall, etc.

-What kinds of protective measures might Northwestern put in place for complainants and respondents in sexual misconduct matters?
+What kinds of interim measures might Northwestern put in place for complainants and respondents in sexual misconduct matters?

-Who should a student or employee contact to request protective measures?
+Who should a student or employee contact to request interim measures?

 What does Northwestern policy say about sanctions for people found responsible for committing sexual misconduct?